Theucalyptus/StageIoT/doc/client.md

 ## Configuration
 See `client/config.conf` for all available options.
+__Don't forget do set the device id!__
 You can enable/disable sensors, and set networking options (endpoint, frequency).
-This is also where you can set manual values, such as a static location for a non-movable sensor for example.
+This is also where you can set manual values, such as a fixed location for a static sensor for example.

 ## How to Add a new sensor / data field
 - If adding a completly new sensor, in `client/sensors.py` create a new class inheriting the 'Sensor' class, and instance it in main.
 Add this instance to the `sensorsList`.